openenergymonitor/emontx5/docs/install.md

 This arrangement is well-suited for applications that have multiple monitoring points separated by some distance within a building.
 The emonPi2 might be located at the main consumer unit, while the emonTx5 could be positioned at another consumer unit in the garage.

 The emonTx5 and the emonPi2 both require their own emonVs (combined voltage sensor and power supply units, light-grey units to the right of the blue emonTx5 and emonPi2).
-Data is transmiteed from the emonTx5 (left) to the emonPi2 (right) via 433 MHz radio (which has a practical range similar to WiFi, a 433 MHz repeater can be used if required, [available here](https://shop.openenergymonitor.com/rf-range-extender-433mhz-repeater/)).
+Data is transmitted from the emonTx5 (left) to the emonPi2 (right) via 433 MHz radio (which has a practical range similar to WiFi, a 433 MHz repeater can be used if required, [available here](https://shop.openenergymonitor.com/rf-range-extender-433mhz-repeater/)).

 ### Installation Video